-105. Aurora has formed a Safety Advisory Board.
-However, there has been no public commitment to grant that board veto power on a deployment decision the Safety Board considers insufficiently safe.
-See Nat Beuse, Our Updated Safety Report and First-Ever Safety Advisory Board, Aurora (June 2, 2021), https://aurora.tech/blog/aurora-shares-safety-report (failing to describe the powers of the Safety Advisory Board).
-The safety advisory board is not referenced in any of: Aurora Innovation, Inc., Certificate of Incorporation
+105 Aurora has formed a Safety Advisory Board.
+However, there has been no public commitment to grant that board veto power on a deployment decision the safety board considers insufficiently safe.
+See Nat Beuse, VP of Safety, Our up-dated safety report and first-ever Safety Advisory Board, AURORA (June 2, 2021) (failing to describe the powers of the Safety Advisory Board),